-Our undergraduate interns form the backbone of our program.
+Our interns form the backbone of our program.
 In our selection process, we look for students who have:

 - A proven interest in equality and justice